 Question Response 1.1 What information is collected, used, disseminated, or maintained in the system?
 The email address of the user, if the user would like to be notified of page changes.
 1.2 What are the sources of the information in the system?
 The source of the information is the end user.
 1.3 Why is the information being collected, used, disseminated, or maintained?
-If the user would like to be notified of changes in the web page, they may submit his/her email address to an address list of individuals to be automatically notified when the page is updated.
+If the user would like to be notified of char the web page, they may submit his/her address to an address list of individuals automatically notified when the page is upon

-(System 1 tame) Question Response 1.4 How is the information collected?
+Question Response 1.4 How is the information collected?
 The information is collected via a form on the web site.
 1.5 Given the amount and type of data collected, what risks to an individual's privacy are associated with the data?
 All that is collected is an email address.
 No other information (including name) is collected.